Estimating fast mean-reverting jumps in electricity market models: Introduction

 \subsection{Main results}

-We consider an extended framework that encompasses \cite{meyer08}, \cite{schmidt08} and \cite{gonzalez16}.
+We consider an extended framework that encompasses \cite{meyer08}, \cite{schmidt08} and \cite{gonzalez16} (when only one spike process if considered).
 In particular, our approach does not require that the continuous part of the price process is an Ornstein-Uhlenbeck, a necessary condition in the aforementioned models.